raapm/ms_clam_garden/README.md

 Go to the section `Exploratory MDS plots` to check custom labels on the mds plot.
 This will require choosing a datatype (all, gill, dig) from a previously-generated list.

+This script will also let you find the gill- or digestive-gland-specific expressed genes by comparing those that passed filters in one tissue to the other tissue, and visa-versa.

 Note: original (v.0.1) analysis remains in section: 'Method 2.
 Original Files'